 Italians return to face masks as air pollution warning hits tourist hotspot

-Italy’s northern Lombardy region has imposed severe antismog measures to combat a particularly bad period of air pollution
+Italy’s Lombardy imposes severe antismog measures to combat a particularly bad period of air pollution

-A tourist hotspot in Italy has been forced to impose severe antismog measures.
+A tourist hotspot in Italy has been forced to impose severe antismog measures to combat air pollution.

 The northern Lombardy region imposed the measures across Milan and eight surrounding provinces to combat a particularly bad period of air pollution.